 #1: Failure to Learn the Most Essential Skill for Riding a Bike

-They had not learned a thing about balancing.
+The two kids had not learned anything about balancing.
 This is the most essential skill for riding a bike.
-A bike with training wheels gives a child no practice in balancing, so they fail to learn how to do it.
+A bike with training wheels gives a child no practice in balancing, so they don’t learn how to do it.

 #2: Acquiring Bad Habits

 The kids had acquired bad habits that were actively preventing them from learning to ride a real bike.
 These included persistently leaning heavily to one side.
-This was because they were used to leaning on one of the training wheels.
+This was because they were used to leaning on one of the training wheels, which are, of course, very stable.
 This habit made it extremely hard for them to learn to balance.The essence of balancing is maintaining a steady upright position, which is the exact opposite of leaning to one side.

 Most alarmingly, Kara had learned to put both her hands on one side in order to turn in that direction.
-That is a recipe for disaster on a real bike!
+That is a recipe for a spectacular disaster on a real bike!

 #3: Failure to Learn How to Brake Properly